IF I SEEK US

 Isaac Asimov said in "CP", Analog, October 1974, p.
 41, "The religious orthodoxy had, at its disposal, the stake, the rack, and the thumbscrew....But scientific orthodoxy - why, it is the weakest and most powerless orthodoxy ever invented."
-Asimov is profoundly wrong in his sentiment.
+Asimov is profoundly wrong in his assessment and sentiment.
 The most powerful factors for orthodoxy are psychological and political pressure, not "the stake, the rack, and the thumbscrew."
 If these were so powerful we would all be Roman Catholics.
 Asimov may have been a good storyteller, but was sometimes blind and wrong.

 What very few see is the bigger picture wherein